 Also, something that stood out to me as being really powerful was that Cheryl mentioned being conscious of not only meeting those who can help you, but those who you can help as well.
 They are equally important.

 Use your business cards to their fullest potential

 2In the flurry of meet and greets, it is likely you get home and don’t remember half of who those cards are from.
 To remedy this, think of one actionable item for each person you meet.
 Then write it on their business card before you walk out of the room.

 3Take a minute and write down the three things you learned after each conference session you attend.
 It will all seem like less of a blur once you get back home and you’ll be able to take action on the items that really stood out.

-What are some of your favorite conference-going tips and tricks?Caroline Avakian, Socialbrite’s Managing Partner, is a global development communications strategist in the New York City area with a focus on strategic communications, innovation, PR, and content marketing.
-Caroline is also the founder of SourceRise, a digital platform connecting journalists to international NGO sources.
-Contact Caroline by email, see her profile page, visit her website, follow her on Twitter and Google Plus or leave a comment.
+What are some of your favorite conference-going tips and tricks?Caroline Avakian, Socialbrite’s Managing Partner, is a global development communications strategist in the New York City area with a focus on strategic communications, technology, and innovation.
+Contact Caroline by email, see her profile page, visit her website, follow her on Twitter or leave a comment.

 This work is licensed under a Creative Commons Attribution 3.0 Unported.